oracle/node-oracledb/doc/api.md

 ]
 ```

-For more information, see [How to get, use, and close a DB connection
-using promises][73].

 #### <a name="custompromises"></a> 33.2.1 Custom Promise Libraries

 From node-oracledb 5.0, custom Promise libraries can no longer be used.
 Use the